-Heated styling – be it blowdrying, straightening or curling – erodes the hair cuticle, adversely affecting the quality of those all-important protein and lipid balance, which, in turn, makes your hair more prone to damage and more difficult to style.
+Heated styling – be it blowdrying, straightening or curling – erodes the hair cuticle, adversely affecting the quality of the all-important protein and lipid balance, which, in turn, makes your hair more prone to damage and more difficult to style.

-What about heat protectant for black hair?
+Heat protectant for black hair

 *Source: Kantar Worldpanel Usage 12 m/e Dec 2014, Kantar Worldpanel Purchase; GB; 52 w/e data to 1st March 2015 **Source: Nielsen 52 we 3 Jan 2015 MAT